-Zach is a small business owner based in Overland Park, Kan.
-He incorporated his business in 2012.
-In the first few years of operation, he took the advice of an inexperienced tax preparer and his 2014 return was audited by the IRS.
+Zach is a small business owner based in Kansas City.
+He incorporated his business in 2016.
+In the first few years of operation, he took the advice of an inexperienced tax preparer and his 2017 tax return was audited by the IRS.
 Since the audit, he has worked with the IRS to reconcile his return and he now takes every measure to comply with accounting best practices, including switching tax preparers.
 Yet the question “Can I get audited twice?” burns fiercely in his mind.

 Can the IRS Audit Zach Again?